Why Pre-College in

 Coursework & Syllabi

-Your Global Perspectives class focuses on studying Italian culture through art, food, and society, while your conversational Italian class gives you a crash course in the language you need for daily life in Florence.
+Your core course focuses on studying Italian culture through art, food, and society, while your conversational Italian class gives you a crash course in the language you need for daily life in Florence.

 In this course, you examine Italian culture through dedicated modules on food, art, and society, each of which is central to the national identity.
 Classroom study is enhanced by excursions and site visits.
 Then, you choose a topic and design a project to present to the rest of the class.

-- ITLS 131 Introduction to Contemporary Italy: Food, Art, Society
+- GLBS 131 Introduction to Contemporary Italy: Food, Art, Society

 This course provides a basic introduction to the Italian language and is more of a “Survival Italian” course.
-It is not expected to replace any level of college-level Italian, rather it is meant to give you a taste of the language hopefully ignite interest in future language study.
-This course sticks to basics, but also includes some vocabulary words that are relevant to your Global Perspectives course.
+It is not expected to replace any level of college-level Italian—rather it is meant to give you a taste of the language and support you in your daily life in Florence.
+Class sessions stick to the basics, but also include some vocabulary words that are relevant to your core course.

 - LANG 105 Beginning Conversational Italian

 Immerse in Italian Culture

 Florence is called the cradle of the Renaissance, and has been a source of inspiration for creative minds throughout history.
 It is the perfect access point to explore Italian food, art, and society.
 Expert instructors help you study local art, from Michelangelo’s David to Giotto’s Grotto, see incredible architecture, dabble in Italian cuisine, and even travel to learn how the Palio horse race has influenced Sienese society and culture.